Daniel0Widing/RosesUtilities/README.md

 #### Honey Barrel
 <details><summary>------- Info ---------</summary>

 Did you know that honey never expires if stored properly?
 Of course not, because you've just been leaving it around in dusty storage boxes and moldy fridges!
-Put your honey in a well constructed Honey Barrel and it will never expire!
+Put your honey in the specially constructed Honey Barrel and it'll never expire!

 *This statement has not been approved by the FDA and does not imply food safety.*
 ```